 - the actual privacy legislation FIPPA (Regulation 459 and Regulation 460), PHIPA (Regulation 329/04), and PIPEDA to which the University is subject;

-- instructions on how to access and correct information in the custody or control of the University and an overview of FIPPA for faculty;
+- instructions on how to access and correct information in the custody or control of the University;

 - the forms necessary for information access and correction;

 - also among the "Forms" one for reporting breaches of privacy - that is disclosures of personal information contrary to law.
-We are required to report significant breaches of privacy to the Office of the Information and Privacy Commissioner of Ontario.
-The purpose of such reporting is NOT to punish or embarrass, but primarily to ensure that (a) every breach has been contained and redressed to the greatest extent possible, and (b) measures are put in place to try to prevent similar breaches from recurring.
+We investigate all breaches of privacy and, as a best practice, confidentially report significant breaches to the Office of the Information and Privacy Commissioner of Ontario.
+The purpose of investigation and reporting is NOT to punish or embarrass, but to ensure that (a) every breach has been contained and redressed to the greatest extent possible, (b) individuals whose privacy has been breached are notified, and (c) measures are put in place to try to prevent similar breaches from recurring;

 - forms for staff involved in the administration of FIPPA requests.